medic/nginx-local-ip/README.md

-Internet like _Ngrok.com_), the devices that want to connect with the app still need access to Internet just to resolve the `*.local-ip.medicmobile.org` domain against the `local-ip.medicmobile.org` public DNS, unless you configure your own DNS server within your network, which needs to be configured in all the devices were your are going to use the app.
-In that case, no Internet connection will required, just a LAN connection.
+Internet like _Ngrok.com_), the devices that want to connect with the app still need access to Internet just to resolve the `*.local-ip.medicmobile.org` domain against the `local-ip.medicmobile.org` public DNS, unless you configure your own DNS server within your network, which needs to be configured in all the devices were you are going to use the app.
+In that case, no Internet connection will be required, just a LAN connection.